 goeasy Ltd. Announces Renewal of Normal Course Issuer Bid

-/EIN News/ -- MISSISSAUGA, Ontario, Dec.
-16, 2022 (GLOBE NEWSWIRE) -- goeasy Ltd. (TSX: GSY), (“goeasy” or the “Company”), one of Canada’s leading non-prime consumer lenders, announced today the acceptance by the Toronto Stock Exchange (the “TSX”) of goeasy’s notice of intention to renew its normal course issuer bid (the “NCIB”).
-Pursuant to the NCIB, goeasy may purchase for cancellation up to an aggregate of 1,252,730 common shares in the capital of the Company (the “Common Shares”), representing approximately 10% of goeasy’s public float.
+MISSISSAUGA, Ontario, Dec.
+16, 2022 (GLOBE NEWSWIRE) -- goeasy Ltd. GSY, ("goeasy" or the "Company"), one of Canada's leading non-prime consumer lenders, announced today the acceptance by the Toronto Stock Exchange (the "TSX") of goeasy's notice of intention to renew its normal course issuer bid (the "NCIB").
+Pursuant to the NCIB, goeasy may purchase for cancellation up to an aggregate of 1,252,730 common shares in the capital of the Company (the "Common Shares"), representing approximately 10% of goeasy's public float.
 As at December 9, 2022, goeasy had 16,438,926 Common Shares issued and outstanding.

 Under the NCIB, goeasy may purchase up to 12,313 of its Common Shares on the TSX during any trading day, which represents 25% of the average daily trading volume of 49,253 Common Shares on the TSX for the six months ended November 30, 2022, other than block purchase exemptions.
 Purchases under the NCIB may commence on December 21, 2022 and continue until December 20, 2023 or such earlier date as goeasy completes its purchases pursuant to the NCIB.